 Will AI decimate or rebuild the middle class?

-Is rural America just waiting to become metropolitan?
+Is rural America really only waiting to become metropolitan?

 What is the role of antitrust in labor market health?